grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 In your data source plugin, you can now fetch data by using the proxy URL.

-See the [previous example](#step-2-create-your-configuration-page) as the code is the same.
+Refer to the [previous example](#step-2-create-your-configuration-page), as the code is the same.

 ## Use the data proxy within an app plugin